haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - **Durable Functions orchestrator**
       - Functions that invokes the other functions
   - See design patterns for Durable functions on Microsoft url: https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview

+### Function App Logging
+- Turn on Application Insights to turn on logging for function apps.

 ## Azure Storage Account
 - **Storage accounts are publicly available (open to internet) unless you tie them to a specific network using network endpoint**